M66B/FairEmail/FAQ.md

 The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo! account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo! account.

+The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.